 Group supervision is a combination of didactic and experiential material and case consultation.
 Group supervision meets for two hours every week.
 Our Clinical Supervisory Team rotates responsibility for leading this group meeting, providing you with the opportunity to experience the variety of styles and approaches each of our seasoned clinical team brings to their work.

 The following is a summary of the activities and time commitments involved in our training program at the Center for Creative Growth (CCG).
 In addition, please read the Phone Intake section carefully (Section V, A) to understand how those hours are counted.
 Please note that you are asked to schedule more time for that activity than is actually used in direct contact with callers.
-Non-phone time is available for your personal use, and is not included in the minimum time commitments CCG requires of trainees and interns.
-Each trainee and intern is expected to devote approximately 25 hours weekly to the following activities:
+Non-phone time is available for your personal use, and is not included in the minimum time commitments CCG requires of Associates.
+Each Associate is expected to devote approximately 25 hours weekly to the following activities: